Khiaotic/Tamaa/README.md

 ![TamaHero](https://github.com/user-attachments/assets/c85df7e1-f73d-4cc4-ba80-5d1fd81094d9)

 ## ✨Overview (description)✨
-<h3 align="center">My attempt making a website for an ex that is a musci artist.
+<h3 align="center">My attempt making a website for an ex that is a music artist.
 She gave up on it, so I gave up on it.
 That's how life goes. </h3>

 ## 🪪License
 This application is covered by the MIT